-Phase 2 of Dysart’s Water Treatment Plant upgrade is being undertaken with $5.5 million funding from the Queensland Government to address water aesthetics.
+Phase 2 of Dysart’s Water Treatment Plant upgrades is being undertaken with $5.5 million funding from the Queensland Government to address water quality.

 The new raw water tank, dissolved air flotation system, granular activated carbon filters and a clear water tank are functionally complete and operational.